discordjs/guide/guide/popular-topics/builders.md

 ### Mentions

-The Formatters also contain various methods to fromat Snowflakes into mentions.
+The Formatters also contain various methods to format Snowflakes into mentions.

 ```js {2,4-7}
 const { Formatters } = require('@discordjs/builders');